byexamples/byexample/.github/ISSUE_TEMPLATE/bug_report.md

 name: Bug report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

 **Describe the bug**
-A clear and concise description of what the bug is.
+A clear and concise description of what the bug is followed by the steps to reproduce it:

-**To Reproduce**
-Steps to reproduce the behavior:
 1. I want to execute this example '...'
 2. Then I run ``byexample`` like this '....'
 3. See error